DARPA-CRITICALMAAS/sri-ta3/README.md

 ```

 ## Installation
 This repo is compatible with running locally, on docker locally, or on docker in a Kubernetes cluster.
 Please **follow the corresponding instrcutions exactly, carefully** so install is smooth.
 Once you are familiar with the structure, you can make changes.
+NOTE - the repo is currently DEPENDENT on having live [CDR](https://github.com/DARPA-CRITICALMAAS/cdr) and [StatMagic](https://github.com/DARPA-CRITICALMAAS/mtri-statmagic-web) instances to recieve the inputs necessary to run as a server.

 ### Local install and run
 This setup presents the easiest installation but is more brittle than using docker containers.
 Please make a virtual environment of your choosing, source the environment, clone the repo, and install the code using `setup.py`.
 Below are example commands to do so.